asoonami/personal-user-manual/README.md

-## Angeline Soon Personal User Manual - Intro
+## Angeline Soon - Personal User Manual

-Being relatively new to the organization, I hope sharing my Personal User Manual will help us work better together.
+__What is a Personal User Manual?__ It is a guide to help you understand me, with the goal of working better together.
-- See this Medium article about [Personal User Manual](https://medium.com/better-programming/personal-user-manuals-the-good-the-bad-and-the-template-7b80db5044ea)
+- Read more about [Personal User Manual](https://medium.com/better-programming/personal-user-manuals-the-good-the-bad-and-the-template-7b80db5044ea) on Medium.
-- I would love it if want to create your personal user manual.
-If you do please share it with me.
+- If you like this concept and create your personal user manual, please share it with me.
+To get started, I have a template linked at the bottom of this page.
-- Note: Scroll to bottom for link to the Github template.

 ### About Me
 DISC: _SCI_
 Strengthfinder Themes: _Relator | Arranger | Input | Learner | Responsibility_

 - Originally born and raised in Kuala Lumpur, Malaysia, I've been living in St. Louis suburbs for 20+ years.
-- I'm on ESRI's - Professional Services - Midwest Regional Office, managing engagements and projects.
+- I'm on ESRI's - Professional Services - Midwest Regional Office, managing engagements & projects.
 Organizing, planning, managing, those are my [Ordinary Superpowers](https://www.asuperpoweredlife.com/).
 - Fav podcasts: Marketplace with Kai Ryssdal, How I Built This with Guy Raz, Planet Money, and multitudes of National Public Radio (NPR) programming.
 - Lately, I am exploring businesses that embraces [Stakeholder Capitalism](https://www.instituteforcorporatetransformation.com/podcast)